-In conclusion, we constrained the initial abundance spread in several blindly chemically-tagged birth clusters found by \cite{natalie}.
-We determined these constraints using a method first developed by B16, whereby we modeled the stellar spectra as a one-dimensional function of initial stellar mass, performed quadratic fits, and produced cumulative distributions of the uncertainty-normalized fit residuals.
-We completed forward modeling of the spectra by generating synthetic APOGEE spectra using the \textsc{Polynomial Spectral Modeling} code \cite{psm} and a variety of values of intrinsic abundance scatter, drawn from a uniform prior of $0$ to $0.1$ dex.
-We compared the synthetic spectra to the observed spectra via Approximate Bayesian Computation through the use of two summary statistics: the Kolmogorov-Smirnov distance ($D_n$) and a covariance matrix statistic ($|\Delta\text{Cov}_{\text{ij}}|$).
-We produced the cumulative posterior distribution function of the values of intrinsic abundance scatter of the simulations that are the closest to the data and we obtained upper limits on the intrinsic abundance scatter at 95\% confidence.
-We tested this method using the open clusters M67, NGC 6819, NGC 7789, and NGC 6791, data for which we obtained from the Open Cluster Chemical Analysis and Mapping survey \citep{Donor_2018}.
-For M67 and NGC 6819, which were also studied in B16, we find that we obtain similar results on the intrinsic abundance scatter of these clusters, within uncertainties introduced by differences in our methods.
+In summary, we constrain the initial abundance spread in several blindly chemically tagged birth clusters identified in \citet{natalie}.
+We determine these constraints using a method first developed by B16, whereby we model the stellar spectra as a one-dimensional function of initial stellar mass, perform quadratic fits as a function of T$_{\text{eff}}$ as a proxy for stellar mass, and produce cumulative distributions of the uncertainty-normalized fit residuals.
+We complete forward modelling of the spectra by generating synthetic APOGEE spectra using the \textsc{psm} code \citep{psm} and a variety of values of intrinsic abundance scatter, drawn from a uniform prior of $0$ to $0.1$ dex.
+We compare the synthetic spectra to the observed spectra via ABC through the use of two summary statistics: the Kolmogorov-Smirnov distance ($D_n$) and a covariance matrix statistic ($|\Delta\text{Cov}_{\text{ij}}|$).
+We produce cumulative posterior distribution functions of the values of intrinsic abundance scatter of the simulations that are the closest to the data and we obtain upper limits on the intrinsic abundance scatter at 95 per cent confidence.
+We exemplify this method using the open clusters M67, NGC 6819, and NGC 6791, data for which we obtain from the Open Cluster Chemical Analysis and Mapping survey \citep{Donor_2018}.
+For M67 and NGC 6819, which were also studied in B16, we obtain similar results on the intrinsic abundance scatter of these clusters, within uncertainties introduced by differences in our methods.

-In general, we find very strong limits on the intrinsic abundance scatter of the chemically-tagged birth clusters, with strong constraints ($\lesssim 0.5$ dex at 95\% confidence) on the abundance scatter in every element except for those which have very few pixels available for analysis.
-While we find some evidence for a small amount of chemical inhomogeneity in some of the elements in a few of the PJ birth clusters, we are still able to obtain stronger limits on the intrinsic abundance scatter of these clusters compared to the OCCAM open clusters, consistent with findings by \citet{natalie}.
+In general, we find very strong limits on the intrinsic abundance scatter of the chemically tagged birth clusters, with strong constraints ($\lesssim 0.5$ dex at 95 per cent confidence) on the abundance scatter in every element except for those which have very few pixels available for analysis.
+While we see some evidence for a small amount of chemical inhomogeneity in some of the elements in a few of the PJ birth clusters, we are still able to obtain similar or stronger combined limits on the intrinsic abundance scatter of these clusters compared to the OCCAM open clusters, consistent with findings in \citet{natalie}.